WaLazzara/LAZZARA-WILLIAM-WOH3931/media_files/_media_metadata/Bataan2.md

 ---
-name: BanditHunting
+name: Bataan3
 media_type: image

-_title: Japanese WWII Propaganda Postcard
+_title: American and Filipino prisoners rest on their way to prison camp.
-description: Soldiers heading off to go "Bandit Hunting."
-Top right emblem says "Tighten the chin strap of your iron helmet Bandit Hunting."
+description: On the way to Cabanatuan Prison Camp, American and Filipino soldiers a granted a rare break from the grueling hike.
-creator: Japanese Wartime Propaganda
+creator: Japanese Army
 _date: 1942
-source: eBay
+source: U.s. Army

-_path: /media_files/images/Screenshot 2024-11-19 211226.png
+_path: /media_files/images/Bataan3.jpg
 layout: media_description
 ---